SalomePlatform/yacs/doc/progdsc.rst

   };

-In order to declare a component that will contain services using DSC ports, the component must inherit from the Engines::Superv_Component interface and no longer from the Engines::Component interface.
+In order to declare a component that will contain services using DSC ports, the component must inherit from the Engines::Superv_Component interface and no longer from the Engines::EngineComponent interface.
 In addition to adding the DSC interface to the component, Engines::Superv_Component adds the init_service() method that the supervisor calls before the service is executed.
-The purpose of this method is to enable the service designer to initialise ports for the service for connection before the service is actually started.
-init_service() performs the same function as register_ports() in the previous examples.
+The purpose of this method is to enable the service designer to initialise ports for the service for connection before the service is actually started. init_service() performs the same function as register_ports() in the previous examples.

 The next step is to implement these two components.
 The first difference from a classical component is that it must inherit from the Superv_Component_i class.
 It must also implement the init_service() method.